dtcc-platform/dtcc-fledge/D1.3-Architecture/Chapters/02_OverallSystemArchitecture.md

 #### Building Energy Flexibility

 This component will deliver advanced building elasticity prediction algorithms allowing the FLEdge framework to perform D/R strategies based on them.
-Advanced forecasting techniques (i.e. regression approaches, neural networks, etc.) will exploit time series historical energy consumption, generation and storage information from the buildings, the status of the devices/ appliances, the forecasting information (load and generation) and the current status of the building, in order to create various building elasticity (flexibility) models able to estimate/ forecast the elasticity of the building in real-time.
+Advanced forecasting techniques (i.e. regression approaches, neural networks, etc.) will exploit time series historical energy consumption, generation and storage information from the buildings, the status of the devices / appliances, the forecasting information (load and generation) and the current status of the building, in order to create various building elasticity (flexibility) models able to estimate / forecast the elasticity of the building in real-time.

 #### Building Energy Resources Optimization